mhallin79/lillen/guides/keys.md

 ### 2 Medium Black Key
 Is used for the
 - Left hand side storage compartment
-- LPG gas botttle storage
+- LPG gas bottle storage compartment
-- Fresh water
+- Water tank lock

 ### 3 Small Black Key #9015
 Is used for the right hand side rear storage compartment.

 ### 4 Small Black Key #9004
-Is for the toilet cassette.
+Is for the toilet cassette compartment.

 ### 5 Small Silver Key #CH751
 Is for the external shower.